Notifying Employees About the Earned Income Tax Credit

 The Earned Income Tax Credit (EIC) is a refundable tax credit for eligible lower-income workers.
 This tax credit may be taken to directly reduce the person's tax liability.
 Workers may still receive this credit even if their income is low enough that they don't have to file a tax return.

 Eligible employees may get a refund of the EIC amount if it is more than the tax they owe.
-William Perez, Tax Planning Expert, has a comprehensive article that explains the Earned Income Tax Credit.
+That's where you come in as the employer.

-As an employer, you must notify employees about this tax credit.
-Specifically, the IRS requires you to notify employees who don't have federal income tax withheld, and you are encouraged to notify employees with incomes less than a specific amount each year.
+As an employer, you have a responsibility to notify employees about this tax credit.
+Specifically, the IRS requires you to notify employees who don't have federal income tax withheld.

 How and When to Notify Employees

-On the W-2 form.
 The easiest way to meet the notification requirement is to include a notice about the EIC on the employee's W-2 form, the wage and tax statement you provide in January of each year.
-Include the notice on the back of Copy B Y (the copy that the employee files with the federal income tax return).
+Include the notice on the back of Copy B (the copy that the employee files with the federal income tax return).
 By placing the notice on the back of Copy B, you are also notifying the IRS of your compliance with this requirement.

-- What is the Earned Income Tax Credit.
+- What the Earned Income Tax Credit is,

 - Who is a qualified child, and